Avoiding Disability Discrimination in Transport

 Disability discrimination legislation makes it unlawful for organisations such as transport service providers to discriminate against disabled people in the way in which they provide or do not provide their services.

-Taxi operators have duties under disability discrimination law in relation to transport infrastructure such as their buildings and information services.
+All rail operators have duties under disability discrimination law in relation to transport infrastructure such as their buildings, information services and the selling of tickets.
 They also have duties in relation to the provision and use of the vehicles they provide.

-As well as complying with the legislation, making services more accessible and marketing them as such is likely to increase an operator´s attractiveness to disabled passengers.
+As well as complying with the legislation, making services more accessible and marketing them as such is likely to increase an operator´s attractiveness to disabled passengers, who represent around 1 in 5 people in Northern Ireland.

-What does the law define as a taxi?
+What does the law define as a rail vehicle?